Challenges keep life interesting, conquering them gives life meaning!

 It was incredible fun and since the website was launched in 2012, the website has received over 1.2 million visitors, we've even won awards, including the very prestigous Shorty Award hosted in Times Square, New York.
 And as I live in London, this was a huge surprise to win.

 It was difficult at first, but I started with only ten minutes a day and after a few months I felt I had a greater sense of self awareness and a much quieter mind.
 Mindfulness gave me moments of peace I’d had experienced during ultra endurance events, but 10 minutes of mediation is far easier than running for 24 hours.
 I've studied personal development for over 20 years, I have lots of knowledge, but that knowledge wasn’t transffering into a better life, I started to realise through meditation that maybe my thoughts were part of the problem.
-I was confronting my fears head on now, this was a huge personal challenge unlike anything I'd experienced before.
+I was confronting my fears head on now, this was a huge personal challenge unlike anything I'd experienced before, inner pain can be far worse than physical pain and often we don't even know when people are really suffering.

 For a few months afterwards, the adjustment process was difficult.
 Coming back into the chaos of life, and learning how to respond to everything in a new way was strange.
-I had a whole range of emotions, but it was neccassary to go beyond my past mental limitations, i was learning the strength of vulnerability.
+I had a whole range of emotions, but it was neccassary to go beyond my past mental limitations, I was learning the strength of vulnerability.
 I practised daily using the various tools I'd learned.
-I removed process foods from my diet, stopped drinking alcohol, removed anything negative from my life including TV and some "friends" and I ran every single morning at 6amCLUB and of course I continued with the mediation each day.
+I removed process foods from my diet, stopped drinking alcohol, removed anything negative from my life including TV and some "friends" and I ran every single morning at 6amCLUB and of course I continued with the meditation each day.
 I wanted to give my body and mind the best chance to do its thing.
-I was skeptical of my thoughts and what they were trying to achieve, I learned to listen to myself and I wrote a lot it all down, this entire process helped me to write this story I'm telling you today, just a glimpse into a few chapters of my life that I hope will help others along their journey.
+I was skeptical of my thoughts and what they were trying to achieve, I learned to listen to myself and I wrote it all down, most of it made no sense, but this entire process helped me to write this story I'm telling you today, just a glimpse into a few chapters of my life that I hope will help others along their journey.

 I realised that the many challenges I've experienced in my life were not here to break me, although try telling me that at the time.
 These difficult times aren't pleasant, and it can be very easy to stay there, to act like the victim of life, blame everything and everyone, I've done all of that and more.
 The only reason I broke free is because I'd had enough, there comes a point when it really is time to grab life by the horns and say no more.
 I had to do that, to dig deep many times and rebuild my life with perserverance and focus to change, and change for the better.